 The SDSPS Board of Directors usually meets three times a year, in winter, in summer, and in fall during the South Dakota Humanities Council’s annual South Dakota Festival of Books.
 SDSPS volunteers facilitate the poetry track at the Festival each year.

-The SDSPS organizes and supports poetry readings and events across the state, in schools, communities and prisons, and hosts a website: www.sdpoetry.org.
+The SDSPS organizes and supports poetry readings and events across the state, in schools, communities and prisons.
+We also offer mini-grants opportunities to SDSPS Members.
+If you have an idea, please contact us for details about the mini-grant program.
 Our work reflects our Mission Statement: “For the purpose of connecting to all South Dakota writers, rural and urban, and contributing to the state’s cultural growth, SDSPS seeks to foster the creation and appreciation of poetry that appeals to the senses, challenges the imagination, and stimulates creative and intellectual thought.”

 MEET THE BOARD

 Volunteer or Join the Board!

 Are you interesting in volunteering or joining the South Dakota State Poetry Society Board of Directors?
 Contact us for more information!